Yangfu1000/AutoArpChecker/README.md

 # Purpose
-Scan your network for unknown ip adresses
+Scan your network for unknown ip addresses

 # Directions